Frequently Asked Questions

 Do you provide Evening Appointments?

 In order to provide you with the most accurate appraisal, daylight is required for the exterior inspection of the property.
-An evening appointment may be accommodated depending on the daylight availability of that month.
+An evening appointment may be accommodated depending on the daylight availability of that month, as well as appraiser availability.

 Which areas do you cover?

-Our coverage areas include: Toronto, Markham, Richmond Hill, Vaughan, Whitchurch-Stouffville, King, Aurora, Newmarket, Uxbridge, East Gwillimbury, Brampton, Mississauga, Pickering, Ajax, Whitby, and Oshawa.
+For residential appraisals, our coverage areas include: Toronto, Markham, Richmond Hill, Vaughan, Whitchurch-Stouffville, King, Aurora, Newmarket, Uxbridge, East Gwillimbury, Brampton, Mississauga, Oakville, Pickering, Ajax, Whitby, Oshawa, Bowmanville, and Courtice.

 What is an Appraisal?